- To purport is to represent yourself as something you aren't or claim to be something you aren't.

 An example of purport is when you pretend to be an expert in a field even though you barely know anything about it.

-Origin: Anglo-Fr purporter from Old French porporter from por- (from Classical Latin pro: see pro), forth + porter, to bear from Classical Latin portare: see port
+Origin: Anglo-Fr purporter from Old French porporter from por- (from Classical Latin pro: see pro), forth plush porter, to bear from Classical Latin portare: see port

 transitive verb pur·port·ed, pur·port·ing, pur·ports

 - To have or present the often false appearance of being or intending; profess: selfish behavior that purports to be altruistic.